davidtmiller2010/responsive_design_challenges/README.md

 ## Author
 - Challenge CSS code was written by David Miller
-- HTML code was written by code institute
+- Challenge HTML code was written by code institute